mssc89/pyttd/README.md

 ## Real-Time Data Features

-PyTTD provides accurate real-time data that matches what other players see in the OpenTTD GUI:
+PyTTD provides real-time data that matches what other players see in the OpenTTD GUI:

 ```python
 from pyttd import OpenTTDClient